Avybavywavy/Avybavywavy/README.md

  - I use ArchBTW the best linux FYI
  - I would make a homelab but I am broke and unemployed :-(
  - I make music as well u.u
- - Here's my soundcloud if u even care xD https://soundcloud.com/avery-z-384520467</p>
+ - Here's my soundcloud if u even care xD<br>
+ https://soundcloud.com/avery-z-384520467</p>
 {This is where I would put a website, If I had one!}</p>
 ^^ I will make this shit eventually ^^</p>